ut-proj/undertone/README.md

 interaction with Extempore.

 SuperCollider support is currently limited to basic OSC operations.
-Features for that or orhter backends or additing new backends to undertone will be prioritised based upon time and interest.
+Features for that or other backends or adding new backends to undertone will be prioritised based upon time and interest.

 Backend and OSC server versions tested against: